Ebonsignori/github-notifications-forwarder/README.md

 # GitHub Notifications Slack Forwarder

-**Note:** You can accomplish what this action does via [scheduled reminders](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/managing-your-scheduled-reminders) natively in GitHub.
-Use this action if you'd like more flexible filtering
+**Note:** If you only want to forward personal notifications to Slack, you can accomplish what this action does via native [scheduled reminders](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/managing-your-scheduled-reminders) in GitHub.
+Use this action if you'd like to forward personal notifications to Webex or have more flexible filtering for Slack.

-An action intended to be run from a scheduled GitHub action that checks all notifications since the last scheduled run and forwards them to a Slack channel or direct message.
+This action is intended to be run from a scheduled GitHub action that checks all notifications since the last scheduled run and forwards them to Webex or Slack.

 Requires:

-1. Access to a [Slack Bot](https://api.slack.com/bot-users) with proper `write` [permissions](https://api.slack.com/scopes) to the [destination](#destination) Slack channel or DM.
-2. A user-generated legacy [personal access token](https://github.com/settings/tokens) with the `notifications` scope enabled and any organization's SSO authorized.
+- A user-generated legacy [personal access token](https://github.com/settings/tokens) with the `notifications` scope enabled and any organization's SSO authorized.

+**For Slack**

+- Access to a [Slack Bot](https://api.slack.com/bot-users) with proper `write` [permissions](https://api.slack.com/scopes) to the [slack-destination](#slack-destination) (A Slack channel or DM).

+**For Webex**

+- Access to a [Webex bot](https://developer.webex.com/docs/bots) or a [personal access token](https://developer.webex.com/docs/getting-your-personal-access-token) for your user.

 Forwarded notifications can be filtered by their [reason](#reason-filtering), [repository](#repository-filtering), [participation](#filter-only-participating), or [read status](#filter-only-unread).